Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Classical Mechanics

-$T\left(v\left(t\right)\right)$ is known as the particle's kinetic energy at time $t$, so \eqref{traba_cin} states that the work done by a force is equal to the change in kinetic energy in time $b-a$.
-In mechanics, energy refers to the capacity of bodies to do work, and kinetic energy is that which a body possesses by the fact of being in motion.
+The term $T(v(t))$ is known as the particle's kinetic energy at time $t$, so \eqref{traba_cin} states that the work done by a force is equal to the change in kinetic energy in time $b-a$.
+In mechanics, energy refers to the capacity of bodies to do work, and kinetic energy is that which a body possesses by virtue of being in motion.